Actipro/WPF-Controls/Documentation/topics/bars/controls/combobox.md

 Star-sizing is a handy feature when the control is within a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) that is using multi-row layout via the [CanUseMultiRowLayout](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CanUseMultiRowLayout) property.
 If the [BarComboBox](xref:@ActiproUIRoot.Controls.Bars.BarComboBox).[IsStarSizingAllowed](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.IsStarSizingAllowed) property is set to `true` and the row the [BarComboBox](xref:@ActiproUIRoot.Controls.Bars.BarComboBox) is on has some extra width available compared to the other rows, it will expand [BarComboBox](xref:@ActiproUIRoot.Controls.Bars.BarComboBox) to fill that width.
 This makes the overall row widths equal for a more professional appearance.
 Only one control per row should enable star-sizing.

+### Placeholder Text

+Placeholder text is a way to prompt the end user for the type of value that should be entered into the control when no value has been set yet.
+For instance, a combobox that lists a set of employees might set the placeholder text to `"Employee"`.

+Placeholder text is faintly rendered when there is no value in the control, and can be designated via the [PlaceholderText](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.PlaceholderText) property.

 ## Editability and Read-Only State

 The [IsEditable](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.IsEditable) property determines if the combobox supports typing when it has focus.
 This property is `false` by default, which means that clicking on the text portion of the combobox will display the popup.
 When the property is `true`, any text value can be typed that may or may not match a combobox item.
 See the "Unmatched Text" section below for more information on handling unmatched text values.